AndroidCrypto/Ntag424SdmFeature/README.md

 # NTAG 424 DNA Secure Dynamic Messaging ("SDM") Feature

+This is the accompanying app to my articles **Demystify the Secure Dynamic Message with NTAG 424 DNA NFC tags (Android/Java) Parts 1 and 2**, available here:

+Part 1:

+Part 2:

 https://medium.com/@androidcrypto/demystify-the-secure-unique-number-feature-with-ntag-424-dna-nfc-tags-android-java-b947c482913c

-## Project Status: Unfinished
+## Overview

-The NTAG 424 DNA tag are using a feature that was available only with the Mifare DESFire EV3 tags.
+The NTAG 424 DNA tags are using a feature that was available only with the Mifare DESFire EV3 tags before.

 Here is an excerpt from the datasheet:
 *Using AES-128 cryptography, the tag generates a unique NFC authentication message